addiscent/php-server-mon-sys/README.md

       172.17.2.109

-See instructions below for example client connections, using _MySQL Client Program_.

-##### Using A _MySQL_ Client Program With _PHP Server Monitor_ Database
-The following instructions assume you are already familiar with _MySQL_ commands and operation procedures.

 The command below pulls and temporarily loads a _mysql_ _Docker_ container for use as a _MySQL client_.
 After exiting the _mysql> prompt_, the temporary _MySQL client_ container is automatically discarded.

+The following instructions assume you are already familiar with _MySQL_ commands and operation procedures.

-Enter the following command, (substitute the _MySQL_ server _Docker_ container IP address which you discovered above as the IP address value):
+Enter the following command.
+Substitute the _MySQL_ server _Docker_ container IP address which you discovered above as the IP address value.
+The default port address is _3306_ :

       $ docker run -it --rm mysql sh -c 'exec mysql -h"172.17.2.109" -P"3306" -uroot -p"mysecretpassword"'